Observation of mirror-odd and mirror-even spin texture in ultrathin epitaxially strained RuO2 films

 Given the RuO$_2$/TiO$_2$ (110) heterostructure, we begin with an illustration of the possible mechanisms that could give rise to spin textures in this geometry.
 A schematic illustration of the RuO$_2$/TiO$_2$ interface is given in Fig.~\ref{fig:fig1}A, where an electric polarization $\textbf{P}$ can be formed along the [110] axis, breaking the inversion symmetry of the system.
 Consequently, relativistic spin splitting can appear, with an example of the Rashba-type spin texture shown in the plane spanned by the [001] and [1$\bar{1}$0] axes (i.e., the film plane).
 Such spin texture would show mirror-odd behavior about any vertical mirrors.
-Meanwhile, if altermagnetism exists between the two Ru sublattices characterized by $[C_2||C_{4z}\textbf{{t}}]$ (here the $z$ axis refers to the [001] in bulk geometry), as shown in Fig.~\ref{fig:fig1}B, a $d$-wave spin splitting pattern about the [001] axis would emerge, giving rise to spin-splitting that is even with respect to the (001) and (1$\bar{1}$0) mirrors.
+Meanwhile, if altermagnetism exists between the two Ru sublattices characterized by $[C_2||C_{4z}\textbf{{t}}]$ symmetries of the bulk $4/mmm$ point group (here the $z$ axis refers to the [001] in bulk geometry and $\mathbf{t}$ to a half-translation), as shown in Fig.~\ref{fig:fig1}B, a $d$-wave spin splitting pattern about the [001] axis would emerge, giving rise to spin-splitting that is even with respect to the (001) and (1$\bar{1}$0) mirrors.
 Going from real space to momentum space, we show in Fig.~\ref{fig:fig1}C the Brillouin zone of a strained-RuO$_2$-structure with the [110] $k$-axis pointing along $z$ as the experimental out-of-plane direction.
 Hence, the ARPES in-plane measurements are carried out within the $\Gamma$-$M$-$A$-$Z$ plane projected to the surface.
-As will be presented in detail in subsequent sections, we first summarize our spin-resolved ARPES measurements on 2.7~nm RuO$_2$ in the schematic provided in Fig.~\ref{fig:fig1}D. The photoelectron spin polarization shows mirror-odd behavior with predominant out-of-plane orientation along $\bar{\Gamma}$-$\bar{Z}$ and in-plane character along $\bar{\Gamma}$-$\bar{M}$.
-However, a net spin polarization along the in-plane [001] direction is also observed.